kyleerhabor/scroll/README.md

 # Scroll

-Manage a local list of titles (films, books, etc.) you've seen.
+Manage a local list of titles you've seen.